 You can convert a wood burning fire pit to gas by installing a gas line and fire ring.

-Call us at 208-656-3220, or contact us online to get one step closer to enjoying your fire pit.
+Ready to get started?
+Call us at 208-607-3776 or contact us online to take the first step toward your dream backyard.